 Another major concern I’ve heard friends converse about is that they don’t have sex nearly as often as they used to.
 Maybe you’ve gone from twice a day to twice a month without so much as a sultry glance.
 It’s tempting to worry that this is because they’ve gone off you or they aren’t interested, but that’s one of the least likely causes.
 But (surprise, surprise) it’s probably because they now know you better and want to spend time in your company doing more profound things like watching reality TV or complaining about their workday.
 They actually want to spend time with you and get your opinion on the important things rather than just getting down and dirty.

 This is a natural change that marks the transition from simply ‘romantically involved’ to ‘best friends’.
-But, as I said before, if you are still concerned then just approach your partner openly about it before jumping to any conclusions.
+But, as I said before if you are still concerned then just approach your partner openly about it before jumping to any conclusions.
 Remember though, there are other factors that come that can also affect libido, such as tiredness, illness, medications or stress, just to name a few.

 Spontaneous make-outs vs scheduled sex

-So not only are you worrying that you’re having sex only once a month, but now you start to realise that each time it happens to fall on the third Sunday of every month.
+So not only are you worrying that you’re having sex only once a month, but now you start to realize that each time it happens to fall on the third Sunday of every month.
 It’s almost a set calendar date to the extent that when someone asks if you fancy doing something social, you debate whether that actually counts as having plans.
-But when you’re working around a typical routine of work and hobbies then of course any ‘extracurricular’ sessions are going to fall into a similar slot each time.
+But when you’re working around a typical routine of work and hobbies then, of course, any ‘extracurricular’ sessions are going to fall into a similar slot each time.
 Instead, think of this as something to look forward to with anticipation.
 Besides, anything outside of the schedule is even more spontaneous and a definite bonus, which will make the experience even more exciting overall.

 No need to woo each other

-It’s fine to initiate each session with “want to have sex?” and go from there, but a little flair can go a long way to inviting change, if that’s what you feel that you need.
+It’s fine to initiate each session with “want to have sex?” and go from there, but a little flair can go a long way to inviting change if that’s what you feel that you need.
 The danger of being comfortable and open with each other is that it can be too comfortable.
 There’s no pizzazz sometimes.
 If you’re courting, putting a little effort into the pursuit gives you a refreshing, little edge of playfulness.
 Make it flirty and tease them a little maybe with a few kisses or acting coy and dominating.
 This will bring the youth back into the relationship by making a little game out of it all.
 Whether it’s just foreplay or you maintain the playfulness for longer, it’ll definitely give the mood a little boost.
 And if you really want to change it up and make a difference then there’s always music, lighting and smells to play with.
-Even if it’s something subtle, like a different moisturiser/perfume or some nice underwear, it can make all the difference for both of you.
+Even if it’s something subtle, like a different moisturizer or perfume or some nice underwear, it can make all the difference for both of you.

 He won’t like me if I change

 Maybe you don’t look quite the same as when you first entered into your relationship.
 You may have lost or gained weight, your hair might have changed.
 Maybe you stopped or started shaving, developed wrinkles, got a tattoo.
 It could be anything.
 But as long as you are happy with your own body image or are working towards what you want for your own personal well-being and happiness, your partner should be there to support you.
-Most relationships have an element of physical attraction, but never feel that if your physical appearance has changed that you’ve somehow breached some sort of unspoken contact.
+Most relationships have an element of physical attraction, but never feel that if your physical appearance has changed that you’ve somehow breached some sort of unspoken contract.
 A partner is with you for who you are.
 A relationship should be built on a deeper connection.
 After all, it’s only human nature to change over time, like a flower is destined to bloom, but if you are concerned then, as I always say, just speak to your partner honestly.

 Overall, I think everything is about balance.
 Balancing being comfortable around each other with igniting a spark from time to time, when the mood takes you.
 I also feel that it’s crucial to be open and honest with your partner as soon as something troubles you because then you can just tackle it straight away rather than fretting over it.
 A problem shared is a problem halved, after all, and sex is still quite a taboo subject beyond our own inner circles.
 So, it isn’t always easy to get a wealth of advice considering every relationship can be vastly different.
-But hopefully this article has reassured you that romance isn’t always new and shiny, like we often see on television – and that’s the beauty of it.
+But hopefully this article has reassured you that romance isn’t always new and shiny like we often see on television – and that’s the beauty of it.